Contributed by: Doug Webb

 Creating a termite-resistant home isn't just about keeping termites away during construction — it's about taking proactive steps to help keep them away for the foreseeable future.
 “Instead of using the typical methods of controlling termites, builders can now help prevent pest problems before they start," explains Pierce Jones, a professor with the University of Florida's Institute of Food and Agricultural Sciences.
 Some of the materials that Jones recommends using include:

 - Concrete and rebar – These can be used in the foundation and wall structure to prevent termites from entering.
-While termites can still make their way through cracks in concrete foundations, it typically takes them much longer to penetrate than a wooden pier-and-beam foundation.
+While termites can still make their way through cracks in concrete foundations, it may take them much longer to penetrate than a wooden pier-and-beam foundation.

-- Light-gauge steel framing and borate pressure-treated wood – Incorporating these structural elements makes your home less appetizing for termites and makes it harder for them to build a nest in your home.
+- Light-gauge steel framing and borate pressure-treated wood – Incorporating these structural elements makes your home less appetizing for termites and makes it harder for them to nest in your home.